Skip to main content

 1 large, diced onion

-3 salted egg yolk and 1 egg white, steamed and mashed
+3 salted egg yolk, steamed and mashed

 ½ red carrots, cut into cube